800-Year-old trees are at risk, help save Tongass National Forest

 - The Tongass stores 10% of the carbon stored by all the national forests combined, that is important environmental data.
 Tongass National Forest is the largest in the United States.
-It has an area of 16.7 million acres ( 68.000 km2) and its situation is so remote that it gives safe heaven to many endangered species of fauna and flora.
+It has an area of 16.7 million acres (68.000 km2) and its situation is so remote that it gives safe heaven for many endangered species of fauna and flora.
 It is managed by the United States Forest Service and beside fjords and glaciers, it also encompasses the islands of the Alexander Archipelago.

-- The Tongass attracts more than 1 million visitors each year.
-They come to enjoy the beauty and good air.
+- The Tongass attracts over 1 million visitors each year.
+They come to enjoy the beauty and clean air.
 Families show their children how to be in harmony with nature while having a great day outdoors.
-Fathers will show their sons the tricks of fishing, some good salmon to be caught.
+Fathers will show their sons the tricks of fishing, and they can catch some good salmon.
 The total represents 2 billion in revenue that the forest supports.

-A little bit of history about this wonderful place
+A little of history about this wonderful place

 The Tongass Timber Reform Act

 Many things happened over the years.
 After the World War II, the Forest Service set up long-term contracts with 2 pulp mills.
 After lawsuits about who can cut and how much, the end result was that by the middle of the 1990s, they had removed more than half of the old growth timber.

 In 1990 the Tongass Timber Reform Act rewrote the relationship with the logging industry.
 New wilderness areas were established and other places became off limit to the logging companies.
 These companies became limited in their movement and were subject to environmental review.
 In 1993 and 1997, the 2 biggest companies closed down after the companies stated the limitations made them noncompetitive.